-Personal statements for vet school are typically one page or 3,000 words in length.
+Personal statements for vet school are typically one page or 3,000 words long.
 However, schools will often give you specific parameters for your essay.
-Pay close attention to the prompts that are given to you throughout your application process.
+Pay close attention to the prompts given to you throughout your application process.

-There are several ways to successfully end a vet school personal statement.
-You should always reinstate your passion for veterinary medicine, and end on a high note.
-If you have a specific way you intend to improve the field of veterinary medicine in the future, the end of your personal statement is an excellent place to state your intentions.
+There are several ways to end a vet school personal statement successfully.
+You should always reinstate your passion for veterinary medicine and end on a high note.
+Suppose you have a specific way you intend to improve veterinary medicine.
+In that case, the end of your personal statement is an excellent place to state your intentions.

 Your vet school personal statement should be thoughtful, heartfelt, and informative.
-You should make sure that your story is easy to read by using descriptive language and lining up the highlights of your work experience in order.
+You should ensure that your story is easy to read by using descriptive language and lining up the highlights of your work experience in order.